mli/gluon-crash-course/predict.md

     return (data.astype('float32') / 255 - rgb_mean) / rgb_std
 ```

 Now we can recognize the object in the image now.
-We perform an additional softmax to the output to obtain probability scores.
+We perform an additional softmax on the output to obtain probability scores.
 And then print the top-5 recognized objects.

 ```{.python .input  n=12}
 prob = net(transform(x)).softmax()